Holic75/Baldurs-gate-dnd-3.5/README.md

 #### Other Feats
 ###### Combat Prowess
-Weapon Finesse (1 star) - With unarmed strikes, short swords, daggers, long swords, scimitars, clubs, quarterstaves and spears the character may use Dexterity value instead of Strength to determine bonus to THAC0.
+Weapon Finesse (1 star) - With unarmed strikes, short swords, daggers, long swords, scimitars, wakizhasi, ninja-to, clubs, quarterstaves and spears the character may use Dexterity value instead of Strength to determine bonus to THAC0.
 Dodge (2 stars) - The character receives +1 bonus to AC.
 Lightning Reflexes (3 stars) - The character receives +2 bonus on Saving Throws vs. Rod/Staff/Wand and vs. Breath Weapon.
 Flurry of Strikes (4 stars) - The character receives Flurry of Strikes modal ability.
-While activated can make one additional APR if she fights with either unarmed strikes, short swords, daggers, long swords, scimitars, clubs, quarterstaves or spears, but all attacks receive -5 penalty to THAC0.
+While activated can make one additional APR if she fights with either unarmed strikes, short swords, daggers, long swords, scimitars, wakizhasi, ninja-to, clubs, quarterstaves or spears, but all attacks receive -5 penalty to THAC0.
 Elegant Strike (5 stars) - With unarmed strikes, short swords, daggers, long swords, scimitars, clubs, quarterstaves and spears the character receives +1 bonus to damage for every 2 points of Dexterity above 10.
 Whirlwind Attack (6 stars) - The character receives Whirlwind Attack innate ability.
 ```